-I will also be eating serious amounts of slow cooker pork tacos.
-Hours of raking gives a girl an appetite.
-Fortunately, I can envision no happier end to a long day than exactly how I finished mine: an enormous plate of slow cooker pork tacos topped with butternut squash and an ice cold cerveza (or maybe one of Lisa’s Mexican mimosa cocktails).
-Say it with me now, “ahhhh.”
+Fortunately, I can envision no happier end to a long day than exactly how I finished mine: an enormous plate of slow cooker pork tacos topped with butternut squash (versatile Chile Verde Pork or Slow Cooker Carnitas would have also sufficed) and an ice-cold cerveza.

 This shredded pork taco recipe is my favorite kind of slow cooker recipe: dump, ignore, eat.